arief25ramadhan/udacity-behavioral-cloning/README.md

 # **Behavioral Cloning**

+To do:
+* Add Nvidia model image
+* Explain briefly about it
+* Add image of car
+* Image of flipped
+* Image of data augmentation
+* Image Normal
+* Grayscaling

 ## 1. Project Aim

 This project aims to train a neural network to drive a car inside a track without getting out of the lane.